DistributedSystemsGroup/zoe/docs/config_file.rst

 * ``debug = <true|false>`` : enable or disable debug log output
 * ``api-listen-uri = tcp://*:4850`` : ZeroMQ server connection string, used for the master listening endpoint
 * ``deployment-name = devel`` : name of this Zoe deployment.
-Can be used to have multiple Zoe deployments using the same Swarm (devel and prod, for example)
+Can be used to have multiple Zoe deployments using the same back-end (devel and prod, for example)

+Workspaces:

 * ``workspace-deployment-path`` : path appended to the ``workspace-base-path`` to distinguish this deployment.
 If left unspecified it is equal to the deployment name
+* ``workspace-base-path = /mnt/zoe-workspaces`` : Base directory where user workspaces will be created.
+This directory should reside on a shared filesystem visible by all Docker hosts.

+Metrics:

 * ``influxdb-dbname = zoe`` : Name of the InfluxDB database to use for storing metrics
 * ``influxdb-url = http://localhost:8086`` : URL of the InfluxDB service (ex. )
 * ``influxdb-enable = False`` : Enable metric output toward influxDB

-* ``workspace-base-path = /mnt/zoe-workspaces`` : Base directory where user workspaces will be created.
-This directory should reside on a shared filesystem visible by all Docker hosts.
-* ``overlay-network-name = zoe`` : name of the pre-configured Docker overlay network Zoe should use (Swarm backend)
-* ``backend = Swarm`` : ' Name of the backend to enable and use
+Service logs:

+* ``gelf-address = 7896``, help='Enable Docker GELF log output to this destination (ex. udp://1.2.3.4:7896)', default='')
+        argparser.add_argument('--gelf-listener', type=int, help='Enable the internal GELF log listener on this port, set to 0 to disable', default='7896') argparser.add_argument('--service-logs-base-path',

 PostgresQL database options: